UMM-CSci-3403-Fall-2018/lab-9-segment-file-system-client-two-mice/README.md

 You start things off by sending a (mostly empty) packet to the server as a way of saying "Hello – send me stuff!".
 To do this you'll need to know the name of the server you're connecting to, and the port to use for the connection; this information should be provided in class.

 What should that initial packet look like that you send to the server to start things off?
-Actually, it can be completely empty, since all your doing is announcing that you're interested.
+Actually, it can be completely empty, since all you're doing is announcing that you're interested.
 Everything the server needs to respond to your request is your IP and port number, and all that is encoded in your outgoing package "for free" by Java's `DatagramPacket` class.
 So just create an empty buffer, stick that in a `DatagramPacket` and send it out on the `DatagramSocket` that you set up between you and the server.

 ## Processing the packets you receive